EkaanshArora/Agora-RN-Broadcast-Quickstart/README.md

-# Agora React Native Demo
+# Agora React Native Broadcasting Demo

 Quickstart for live-broadcasting on react-native using Agora.io SDK.
 Use this guide to quickly start a multiple user live broadcast.